 Contact us today to find out more about our comprehensive programs for explosive anger in teens.

-Watching someone you love face IED can be incredibly distressing and overwhelming.
+Watching someone you love face IED can be incredibly and overwhelming.
 It’s normal to not know what to do in these situations.
 So, if that’s where you are right now, you’re not alone.

 The first step to helping a teen with IED is recognizing the signs we’ve outlined above.
 Noticing when a teen may be struggling with IED is the first way you can support them.